ECE3SAT/ece3sat.github.io/content/Blog/2018-02-01-design-the-best-architecture-ever.md

 #### summary :
-This representation sum up all the steps from the creation to the maintenance of an architecture :
+This representation sums up all the steps from the creation to the maintenance of an architecture :
 {{<
     image_pop_up_legend
     "/images/Blog/lifecycle.png"